Update-Efficient Error-Correcting Product-Matrix Codes: Performance Evaluation

-In the first set of simulations, we compare the proposed algorithm with the algorithm in ~\cite{HAN12-INFOCOM} in terms of the failure rate of the reconstruction and the average number of node accesses, which indicates the required bandwidth for data reconstruction.
+In the first set of simulations, we compare the proposed algorithm with the progressive algorithm in ~\cite{HAN12-INFOCOM} and the non-progressive algorithm in terms of the failure rate of reconstruction and the average number of node accesses, which indicates the required bandwidth for data reconstruction.
 Failure rate is defined as the percentage of runs for which reconstruction fails (due to insufficient number of healthy storage nodes).
-Figure~\ref{fig:fig1} shows that the proposed algorithm can successfully reconstruct the data with much higher probability than the previous algorithm for the same node failure probability.
+Figure~\ref{fig:fig1} shows that the proposed algorithm can successfully reconstruct the data with much higher probability than the previous progressive or non-progressive algorithm for the same node failure probability.
 For example, when the node failure probability is $0.1$, only about 1\% of the time, reconstruction fails using the proposed algorithm, in contrast to 50\% with the old algorithm.
 The advantage of the proposed algorithm is also pronounced in the average number of accessed nodes for data reconstruction, as illustrated in Fig.~\ref{fig:fig2}.
 For example, on an average, only $2.5$ extra nodes are needed by the proposed algorithm under the node failure probability of $0.1$; while over $6.5$ extra nodes are required by the old algorithm in ~\cite{HAN12-INFOCOM}.
 It should be noted that the actual saving attained by the new algorithm depends on the setting of $n$, $k$, $d$ and the number of errors.

 The previous and proposed decoding algorithms for MBR codes are compared in the second set of simulations.
-Figures~\ref{fig:fig3} and~\ref{fig:fig4} show that they have identical failure rates of reconstruction and average number of accessed nodes.
-This result implies that the special error patterns, which only the proposed algorithm is able to handle for successful data reconstruction, do not happen very frequently.
+Figures~\ref{fig:fig3} and~\ref{fig:fig4} show that both of the progressive algorithms have identical failure rates of reconstruction and average number of accessed nodes.
+This result implies that the specific error patterns, which only the proposed algorithm is able to handle for successful data reconstruction, do not happen very frequently.
 However, the computational complexity of the proposed algorithm for MBR encoding is much lower since no matrix inversion and multiplications are needed in (\ref{A_2}) and (\ref{A_1}).
+Moreover, both the progressive algorithms are better than the non-progressive algorithm in failure rates of reconstruction and average number of accessed nodes.